rajeshvkothari/oom/GIN_README_2508.md

       $ sudo apt-get install socat
 	  ```

-	  Note: Make sure 'CCI-REPO' VM in AWS Ohio Region is in running state.
+	- Verify that CCI_REPO VM on Ohio Region is in running state.
+If it is not in running state then go to AWS and start it.

     - Deploy ONAP: